LCC-CIT/CS295N-CourseMaterials/Labs/CodeReviewGuide.md

 - Is proper indentation used?

-- Are the HTML elements and variables named descriptively?
+- Are things named descriptively?
+  (Names of classes, variables, methods, HTML elements, etc.)

-- Have any unnecessary lines of code or files been removed?
+- Have any unnecessary ("dead") lines of code or files been removed?

 - Are there explanatory comments in the code?